 So, if you're an early riser, or want to make cinnamon rolls for later in the day (hooray for cinnamon rolls for dinner!), whipping up a batch is a surprisingly easy project.

-Another delicious option to satisfy your cinnamon roll craving is to whip up a pan of this ridiculously easy 2-ingredient cinnamon roll apple cobbler.
+And by the way, another delicious option to satisfy your cinnamon roll craving is this easy cinnamon swirl loaf cake.

 How to Make these Easy Homemade Cinnamon Rolls